 - Bent Hook Marina

 Of course who doesn’t love shopping for life jackets, flip flops, wake boards, skis and more?
-The Ski Shack is a great go-to with several locations around the lake.
+Williams Brothers Ski Shop and Ski Shack are great go-tos on the water.

 See a Waterfall

 Cruise to Devil’s Pool at Big Cedar to experience a gorgeous waterfall up close.

 Bring your own or rent a kayak at State Park Marina, Stillwaters, Big Cedar or the resort you are visiting.
 It’s a great way to take in the true beauty of Table Rock Lake and see the layers of rock up close.

 Enjoy the gentle waters in a cove while sneaking a little workout in.

 Rent a paddle boat at the resort you’re staying at, or State Park Marina.

 Take the catamaran out for a cruise with an array of activities, including a giant slide.